MiTransfer Pathways at Detroit Mercy

 Transfer your bachelor's degree seamlessly

 University of Detroit Mercy is excited to join the statewide MiTransfer Pathways initiative so that students can transition smoothly from a community college.
 This option encourages students to optimize transfer credit by taking courses that will count towards both an associate degree and a bachelor's degree.
-There are currently four Detroit Mercy programs participating in the initiative.
+There are currently seven Detroit Mercy programs participating in the initiative.
 Learn more about the details of each program by exploring the options below, each pathway is divided into four parts.

 Biology MiTransfer Pathway